saumyawijesuriya/Liri-node-app/README.md

 # Liri-node-app
-Liri-node-app is a language hInterpretation and Recognition Interface.
+Liri-node-app is a language Interpretation and Recognition Interface.
 LIRI is a command line node app that takes in parameters and gives you back data.

 **Technologies Used**
 1. Node.js